bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

    Currently, modules built straight from the repo probably won't work (this may depend on your Cython version).
-Consider using a source release, or read this forum post if you still want to build from
+Consider using a source release, or follow the indications from this forum post if you still want to build from Git: http://en.sfml-dev.org/forums/index.php?topic=5311.msg52943#msg52943
-   Git:
-   http://en.sfml-dev.org/forums/index.php?topic=5311.msg52943#msg52943

 .. warning::